adamd3/BactSeq/README.md

 ## Required inputs

+- **Note**: See the [test data](https://github.com/adamd3/BactSeq/tree/main/test_data) folder for example mandatory inputs for a minimal run.
+Also see examples below.
 - **Genome sequence**: FASTA file containing the genome sequence.
 Can be retrieved from NCBI.
 - **Gene annotation file**: GFF file containing the genome annotation.
 Can be retrieved from NCBI.
 - **Sample file**: TSV file containing sample information.
 Must contain the following columns: